mandychew/Working-with-Git-on-VSCode/README.md

     - If you don't want to automatically initialize Git in all projects, and only for one project, do the following:
         - Type in terminal (within the project folder) `git --version` to check if Git is installed.
 If there is an output `git version ...`, it's already installed.
 If not, [download Git](https://git-scm.com/downloads/).
-        - Next, update Git config with name and email (skip if already done) by typing in the Terminal `git config --global user.name "Your Name"` and `git config --global user.email "Your Email"`.
+        - Next, update Git config with name and email (skip if already done) by typing in the Terminal:
+            ```
+            git config --global user.name "Your Name"
+            git config --global user.email "Your Email"
+            ```

         - To initialize the Git repository, go to the Source Control tab (`Ctrl+Shift+G`) and click `Initialize Repository` or type `git init {project-name}` in the Terminal.
 2. With this Git repository, you can use the Git features on VS Code (such as branching, commiting changes).
 On VS Code, this is called Version/Source Control.